ORNL/cpp-proposals-pub/atomic_accessor/atomic_accessor.md

 ### Atomic access itself is the sharpest edge

 The C++ Standard includes parallel algorithms like `std::ranges::for_each`.
+For `parallel_policy` and `parallel_unsequenced_policy`,
-The Standard parallel algorithms only promise parallel forward progress across function invocations.
+the Standard parallel algorithms promise at most parallel forward progress across function invocations.
-This means that if users might experience deadlock if they try to synchronize between different function invocations.
+This means that if users might experience deadlock if they try to use blocking synchronization.
 The same might happen with explicitly user-created `thread` or `jthread` threads, because implementations are not required to promise concurrent forward progress.